GSA/challenges-and-prizes/_all-challenges/1171-blazing-new-trails-for-direct-support-professionals-working-in-the-community.md

 #### Prize Breakdown

+The total prize purse of $310,000 will be executed in three phases.
+Each phase will offer cash prizes to awardees.
 Funds will be awarded as follows:

-* **Phase 1** – Proposal of Innovative Models: Total Cash Prize of $100,000 - HHS will make up to five awards
+* **Phase 1** – Proposal of Innovative Models: Total Cash Prize of $100,000 - HHS will make up to five (5) awards.
-* **Phase 2** – Small Scale Testing of Models: Total Cash Prize of $90,000 - HHS will make up to three awards
+* **Phase 2** – Small Scale Testing of Models: Total Cash Prize of $90,000 - HHS will make up to three (3) awards.
-* **Phase 3** – Promise of Model Sustainability: Total Cash Prize of $120,000 - HHS will make one award
+* **Phase 3** – Promise of Model Sustainability: Total Cash Prize of $120,000 - HHS will make one (1) award.

 ### Rules

-To better balance the supply of qualified DSPs with the demand, innovations are needed that will stabilize the DSP workforce and overall quality of HCBS.
-This prize competition will support the rapid innovation and adoption of (business) models that that will better meet market demand, including any factors unique to specific markets, such as geographic location (e.g., be urban, suburban or rural).
-To bring supply and demand closer together, ACL seeks new approaches that will disrupt current business models which has been driving much of the industry.

-The challenge will take part in phases, with cash prizes awarded in each phase:

-* Phase 1, beginning in Fall of 2020, ACL will seek proposals from competitors who aim to create innovative models that will improve the stability of the DSP workforce supporting individuals with ID/DD living in the community.
-* Phase 2, beginning in Spring of 2021, participants will be asked to conduct small scale feasibility testing on the selected models.
-Teams will convene in Washington, D.C. or remotely to propose their ideas to a panel of judges who will help select winners.
-Judges will have expertise in the DSP labor market, economics, and lived experience with ID/DD.
-* Phase 3, beginning in Summer 2021, will examine the long-term sustainability of the models and the Grand Prize winner will be announced in October of 2021.

 #### Terms and Conditions